Achieving Model Fairness in Vertical Federated Learning: Problem Formulation

 \subsection{Fair Model Training in VFL}

-We aim to enhancing the fairness of the model with respect to a \textit{protected group}, e.g., ``female" or ``male", within the VFL architecture.
+We aim to enhance the fairness of the model with respect to a \textbf{protected group}, e.g., ``female'' or ``male'', in VFL.
 Let $s_i\in\{a,b\}$ represent the membership of $X_i$ between a pair of protected groups.
-Based on the samples having a positive label, we present the definition of DEO of the model with respect to the protect group.
+Based on the samples having a positive label, we present the definition of difference of equal opportunities (DEO) of the model with respect to the protect group.